usdot-jpo-ode/jpo-ode/docs/Kubernetes.md

 - The purpose of this module is to expose a RESTful API for performing cryptographic functions.
 - It contains configurations for a service and a deployment.
 - This file makes use of the following values from values.yaml:
-  - Values.replicas.jpoode_sec
+  - replicas.jpoode_sec
-  - Values.images.jpoode_sec.repository
+  - images.jpoode_sec.repository
-  - Values.images.jpoode_sec.tag
+  - images.jpoode_sec.tag

 [Link](k8s-demo/templates/jpoode_sec.yaml)